syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Formatting.md

 ---
 layout: post
-title: Formatting in Spreadsheet | Spreadsheet | Syncfusion
+title: Formatting in Windows Forms Spreadsheet control | Syncfusion
-description: This section explains that how to apply the styles and formats in Spreadsheet for Syncfusion Essential WindowsForms.
+description: Learn about Formatting support in Syncfusion Windows Forms Spreadsheet control and more details.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug
 ---

-# Formatting
+# Formatting in Windows Forms Spreadsheet

 This section explains about the formatting options similar to excel in Spreadsheet.